-Example: MMEM:MSIS 'c.\user';:SOURce:WAV:LOAD 'gsm test'
+Example: MMEM:MSIS 'c.\user';:SOURce:WAV:LOAD 'gsm\test'

 This command line contains two commands.
-The first command is part of the operations.
-The second command is part of the SOURce system and loads the waveform file gsm test.wv
+The first command is part of the MMEMory system and is used to specify the default directory for file operations.
+The second command is part of the SOURce system and loads the waveform file gsm\test.wv